iaheung/insider_transactions_data_scraping/README.md

 *Healthcare Specific Companies and Insiders*

-We can see the top 5 companies in net traded value, and some of the high profile insider transactions in the tree map.
+We can see the top 5 companies in net traded value, and some of the high-profile insider transactions in the treemap.
 To find out more behind the transactions, you can hover over each field and find the ticker associated with the company.

 ![Buy vs Sell Peak](images/transactionspeak.png)

-*Peak in Insider Buying in Health Care*
+*Peak in Insider Buying in Healthcare*

-If we look at the Buy vs Sell chart, we see a gradual rise in number of transactions in the middle of the quarter, suggesting that there was momentum in the healthcare industry which peaked in mid-August, and gradually decreased.
+If we look at the Buy vs Sell chart, we see a gradual rise in the number of transactions in the middle of the quarter, suggesting that there was momentum in the healthcare industry, which peaked in mid-August and gradually decreased.
 If we look at 9/16/2024, we also see there was a sharp peak in insider buying for the healthcare industry, with 30 total transactions.

 ![Stock Prices](images/stockprices.png)

 *Stock Price Increases and Decreases in the Healthcare Sector*

-If we focus in on what was happening on that day, we can see the stocks prices that increased and decreased as a result of that large volumne of transaction.
+If we focus on what was happening on that day, we can see the stock prices that increased and decreased as a result of that large volume of transactions.

+## Recommendations/Investment Strategies (Healthcare Example)

+Here’s how the dashboard can be used to help guide investment decisions in the healthcare sector:

+- **Sector Confidence:** The healthcare sector is experiencing more insider buying compared to others, which may indicate higher confidence in this sector's outlook.
+- **Cyclical Investment Cycle:** In the current quarter, insider buying in the healthcare sector showed two peaks, both occurring mid-month (August and September).
+This suggests that insider activity in this sector may follow a cyclical pattern.
+- **Stock Price Increases:** Two companies—Mbx Biosciences, Inc, and Zenas Biopharma, Inc—ranked in the top 5 for highest insider traded value this quarter.
+Since the insider transactions, their stock prices have increased by 47.25% and 11.29%, respectively.
+This suggests that insider buying might have contributed to positive stock price movements.

+This example highlights how the dashboard can help investors gain valuable insights into insider transactions.

+## Conclusion

+The dashboard is a powerful tool for investors seeking to understand insider trading activity.
+With various visualizations and filters, users can customize their analysis by sector, date range, or transaction type.

+The automated data pipeline scrapes and processes insider trading data daily, providing up-to-date stock prices and new transactions.
+This makes it especially useful for gaining real-time insights.

 ## Setup
 Here is the list of required Python packages: